 As Bruce spoke about these ideas, he continued to explain how these complex cultural narratives can be mapped and quantified.
 For example if a person is in an argument with a French citizen, of African ancestry, a Catholic, a conservative, a women, a vegetarian, a hiker etc, we can begin to construct a map of least resistance between the two parties to lower the tension.
 By finding similarities that we can relate to rather than differences that divide us.

 The next step, he told me, was to incorporate the use of AI in processing vast quantities of data.
-Imagine the possibilities when this system could be used effectively between US and China, India and Pakistan and other geopolitical time bomb.
+Imagine the possibilities when this system could be used effectively between US and China, India and Pakistan and other geopolitical time bombs.
 The implications of this algorithm in a world of diminishing resources, heightened geopolitical tension and mass refugee migration is immense.
 Applied multi-disciplinary science is badass and represents a strong case to keep our hope alight.